Cultivation and Maintenance

 Suitable Soil Type

 San Pedro cactus prefers well-drained soil with an alkaline pH.
-It can be grown in sandy soil or in a mix of cactus soil and sand.
+It can be grown in sandy soil or in a mix of cactus soil and sand, use well-draining soil, preferably a cactus or succulent mix.
 It is also important to make sure the soil is not too moist, as this can cause root rot.

 Do San Pedro Cactus like full sun or shade?